Reimagine State Government

 • Investigated more than 140 cold cases, nearly ten times the goal

-Governor Polis is focused on bringing down the high cost of living in our state and creating a Colorado where everyone has an opportunity to succeed.
-By providing free full-day kindergarten for every Colorado student and expanding access to preschool, reducing the cost of health care, and harnessing the economic and societal benefits of clean energy, we can ensure our economy works for everyone while preserving Colorado's unique way of life.
-The reimagine state government initiative will harness the opportunities and creativity of our State government to help achieve these goals.
+At the beginning of Governor Polis’ second term, the Governor announced revised priorities for his administration known as the “Bold Five”.
+By reducing the cost of health care, expanding access to affordable housing and property tax relief, providing universal access to preschool, harnessing the economic and societal benefits of clean energy, and increasing public safety, we aim to ensure the economy works for everyone while preserving Colorado's unique way to live.
+The Reimagine State Government initiative will harness the opportunities and creativity of our State government in order to achieve these goals.

-For more information on the Governor's Bold Four Priorities, visit the Governor's Dashboard at dashboard.colorado.gov.
+For more information on the Governor's Bold Five Priorities, visit the Governor's Dashboard at dashboard.colorado.gov.